I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

-Lovable and cuddly are not words usually assigned to wild bears, but Wojtek was a special kind of animal.
-Adopted by Polish soldiers in 1942, he was gentle and served with distinction with his unit and was promoted to the rank of corporal.
+Lovable and cuddly are not words usually used to describe bears, but Wojtek was a special kind of animal.
+Adopted by Polish soldiers in 1942, he was gentle and served with distinction with his unit.
+He was eventually promoted to the rank of corporal.

 Invasion of Poland